enatsek/Debian-Ubuntu/ansible.md

 </summary>

 ---
-I skipped the following subjects just because I think I won't use them.
-I believe most of you won't use them ever.
+The following topics are beyond this tutorial's scope but are worth exploring:

-- Ansible vault
+- Ansible Vault (encryption)
-- Ansible pull
+- Ansible Pull
-- Ansible collections
+- Ansible Collections
-- Testing (with a test tool)
+- Automated testing
-- Writing your own modules
+- Custom module development
-- Using Ansible on Windows servers
+- Windows server management

-- And may be some more that I am not able to know now :)
+These topics may be valuable for specific use cases but aren't essential for basic to intermediate Ansible proficiency.

 </details>